 - 7.1 The Site is located within a well-established neighbourhood that, while predominantly residential, contains a diverse mix of activities.
 The Teachers' College created a distinctive built environment within the neighbourhood.
-In particular, the Malcolm Block was a prominent feature, visible from a range of locations. - 7.2 Using the terminology contained in the District Plan, the Site can be described as a 'windfall' site that provides particular opportunity to take a comprehensive approach to development and achieve residential intensification through establishing a comprehensive care retirement village.

-7.3 The Proposed Village has been designed in response to a careful analysis of the characteristics and values of the Site and its surrounding environment.
+In particular, the Malcolm Block was a prominent feature, visible from a range of locations.
+The scale of the Site, its former use, urban structure, and collection of built elements has established the Site as a landmark within the predominantly residential neighbourhood.
+While the majority of former Teachers' College buildings have now been removed, the Site retains its landmark qualities. - 7.2 Using the terminology contained in the District Plan, the Site can be described as a 'windfall' site that provides particular opportunity to take a comprehensive approach to development and achieve residential intensification through establishing a comprehensive care retirement village. - 7.3 The Proposed Village has been designed in response to a careful analysis of the characteristics and values of the Site and its surrounding environment.
 Overall, it is concluded that the proposal will reinforce the prominent and distinctive character of the Site.
 Retention of a number of the Teachers' College buildings will provide a visual link to the Site's history and will continue to make a positive contribution to the neighbourhood's character.
-The proposal will result in an increased scale and intensity of use; however, the design of the various built elements will be residential in character.

-- 7.4 While referencing the former 'brutalist' style established by the Teachers' College buildings, the overall collection of buildings will appear more domestic in character.
+The proposal will result in an increased scale and intensity of use; however, the design of the various built elements will be residential in character. - 7.4 The proposed Site layout retains key elements of the urban structure established by the former Teachers' College campus.
+While referencing the former 'brutalist' style established by the Teachers' College buildings, the overall collection of buildings will appear more domestic in character.
 Extensive planting with a range of ornamental trees will further enhance this character.
 The extensive planting will also mitigate the loss of some vegetation.
 The typology of apartment buildings will differ from the surrounding predominant pattern of stand-alone dwellings.
-However, the location, scale and design of the buildings has been carefully considered so that they will integrate well with the surrounding environment.
-In my opinion, overall, the Proposed Village will result in positive effects on the landscape character of the neighbourhood. - 7.5 The analysis above identifies four primary groups that comprise the viewing audience for the Proposed Village.
+However, the location, scale and design of the buildings has been carefully considered so that they will

+- integrate well with the surrounding environment.
+In my opinion, overall, the Proposed Village will appropriately reinforce the landmark qualities of the Site and result in positive effects on the landscape character of the neighbourhood. - 7.5 The analysis above identifies four primary groups that comprise the viewing audience for the Proposed Village.
 Views to the proposal will vary considerably from different locations, with the greatest visual change being apparent from the immediately surrounding environment.
 While the magnitude of visual change will be high from some locations, the resulting visual effects have been assessed as being positive from some locations.
-From a limited number of residential properties adjacent to the Site, adverse visual effects may be perceived as moderate.
+From a limited number of residential properties adjacent to the Site, adverse visual effects may be perceived as moderate to low.
 However, these will reduce to low to very low as the proposed tree planting around the perimeter of the Site establishes and matures.

+Rebecca Skidmore

-Rebecca Skidmore Urban Designer/Landscape Architect August 2020
+Urban Designer/Landscape Architect July 2021